 Jorgenson's dynamic model of investment describes the optimal investment behavior of a firm that operates in an environment where it can adjust its capital stock up or down very quickly in order to stay on its optimal path.
 This is not a problem as long as the desired capital path is smooth, so that the level of investment $\dot{K}(t)$ does not become too large in either a positive or negative direction.
 However, if there were a sudden leap in $r_K(t)$, perhaps due to a sudden change in the interest rate, then the firm would want to change its capital stock by some finite amount instantly in order to raise or lower the MPK.
-A discrete increase in K(t) implies an infinite rate of investment at the moment of the change, $\dot{K}(t) = \infty$.18
+A discrete increase in K(t) implies an infinite rate of investment at the moment of the change, $\dot{K}(t) = \infty$.17

 An infinite rate of investment is obviously implausible, so how can we revise our model in order to preclude such behavior?
 We do this by introducing costs of rapid adjustment of the capital stock.
 The more quickly the firm adjusts its capital stock (i.e., the higher the rate of investment) the higher the cost it is assumed to incur.
 We represent adjustment costs mathematically as C[I(t)], with C[0]=0, C'[0]=0, and C''[I]>0.
-The easiest way to think of the adjustment-cost function (and the form of the function that we most often use) is as a parabola opening upward from its vertex at the origin.19 The firm incurs positive adjustment costs when it changes its capital
+The easiest way to think of the adjustment-cost function (and the form of the function that we most often use) is as a parabola opening upward from its vertex at the origin.18 The firm incurs positive adjustment costs when it changes its capital stock either upward or downward, and those costs rise at an increasing rate as the amount of net investment gets further from zero.19

-18 Think about the time path of K(t).
+17 Think about the time path of K(t).
 The rate of investment is equal to the slope of the time path with respect to time.
 If K(t) jumps upward at moment t_0 , then the slope of the time path is vertical at t_0 .
 Since the slope of a vertical line is infinite, this implies that $\dot{K}(t_0) = \infty$.

-19 This form of the adjustment-cost function has strong implications for the behavior of investment that are not fully consistent with observed behavior.
+18 This form of the adjustment-cost function has strong implications for the behavior of investment that are not fully consistent with observed behavior.
 The strict convexity of the adjustment-cost function implies that firms always incur lower adjustment costs if they spread an investment project over more years.
 If this were the case, then we would expect to see continuous, gradual investment by firms rather than large, discrete factory additions.
-Since most actual investment in structures is "lumpy" it may be appropriate to recognize the presence of fixed adjustment costs in addition to the variable costs modeled here.
+Since most investment in structures is "lumpy" it may be more appropriate to recognize the presence of fixed adjustment costs in addition to the variable costs modeled here.
 This is discussed in Romer's Section 9.8 and in the empirical discussion below.